skuep/AIOC/README.md

   dfu-util -a 0 -s 0x08000000 -D aioc-fw.bin
   ````
   __Note__ that a ``libusb`` driver is required for this.
 On Windows there are additional steps required as shown [here](https://yeswolf.github.io/dfu) (*DFuSe Utility and dfu-util*).
 On other operating systems (e.g. Linux, MacOS), this just works ™ (provided libusb is installed on your system).
-- Unplug and replug the device, it should now enumerate as the AIOC device
+- Remove short from first step, unplug and replug the device, it should now enumerate as the AIOC device

 ## How To use with Direwolf for APRS
 - Follow the regular setup guide with direwolf to determine the correct audio device to use